-As one of the measures meant to increase the involvement of households in the financial market there can be noted the introduction from January 2015 of a new financial instrument for them, i.e. an individual investment account.
+2015 of a new financial instrument for them, i.e. an individual investment account.
 This instrument is designed to reduce the tax burden on the operations of individuals in the financial market.
+At end-2015, 89.6 such accounts were opened, and the trade turnover using these accounts totalled 43.1 billion rubles.

 Financial market trends are reflected in the character of borrowings.
-The deficit of the relatively cheap long-term funding forces Russian businesses, when seeking financing for investment, to resort to such financial sources as the retained earnings of companies, funds of state and municipal budgets, and funding received from controlling entities (Chart 21), as well as foreign borrowings, the availability of which decreased markedly.
+The deficit of the relatively cheap long-term funding forces Russian businesses, when seeking financing for investment, to resort to such financial sources as the retained earnings of companies, funds of state and municipal budgets, and funding received from controlling entities (Chart 20), as well as foreign borrowings, the availability of which decreased markedly.